jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 - a frigateServer 'thing'
 - a frigateCamera 'thing'

-**It is important to note** that this binding initially requires a frigateServer 'thing' to be instantiated, one per Frigate server (it is possible to have multiple frigateServer 'things' each pointing to a different Frigate server.
+**It is important to note** that a frigateServer 'thing' be instantiated first, one per Frigate server (it is possible to have multiple frigateServer 'things' each pointing to a different Frigate server), manually.
 In this case, the 'clientID' parameter must be set in the Frigate configuration to allow the servers to be discriminated.

 Once a frigateServer 'thing' is instantiated, then the frigateCamera 'things' can be instantiated.
 The easiest way to do this is via a discovery scan (see below).
 FrigateCamera 'things' can be instantiated manually as well if the ThingID of the relevant frigateServer 'thing' is known and can be entered into the frigateCamera configuration.